altruios/namshubettulpa/public/namshubettuple/vows.md

 ~she was in a motel room trying to look left and...~ ~A flash of white appeared, and was gone.~
 ~Just a hair bit out of her vision.~
-~it wasn’t in front of her eyes but to the left side of her head and she could see it.~ ~A blinking, white light, rectangular in shape, pulsing evenly.~ "I think I found something?"
+~it wasn’t in front of her eyes but to the left side of her head...~ ~and she could see it.~
+~A blinking, white light, rectangular in shape, pulsing evenly.~ "I think I found something?"
 }